-Spacers/gauges worn in the ear or lobes are not legal.
+Spacers/gauges and plugs ant where on the face or body are not legal.

 Contact local Chapter/Board Rules Interpreter if questions arise regarding the legality of players' equipment beyond the scope of the NCAA rules.
 A NYSPHSAA waiver may be required.